anstropleuton/confer_tester/Readme.md

     cmake ..
     cmake --build .
     ```
+ 4. Install (optional, Unix/-like only)
+    ```
+    sudo cmake --install .
+    ```
+    Note: To uninstall, use `sudo cmake --build . --target uninstall`
- 3. Set up path.
+ 5. Set up path.
 You can use CMake and `add_library` to this directory to automatically set up path for compilation, or add include directory as `include` and lib directory to the build folder.
- 4. Include the library to include all functionality:
+ 6. Include the library to include all functionality:
     ```cpp
-    #include "alce_library.hpp"
+    #include "confer_tester.hpp"
     ```
- 5. Go through [documentation](https://anstropleuton.github.io/alce_library) (or [header files](include/alce_library.hpp) to get a grasp on what you can do using my library.
+ 7. Go through [documentation](https://anstropleuton.github.io/confer_tester) (or [header files](include/confer_tester.hpp) to get a grasp on what you can do using my library.
 You can check out [examples source files](examples/) for more usage information.

 # Documentations
-Refer to the [documentation](https://anstropleuton.github.io/alce_library) (or [header files](include/alce_library.hpp) to get a grasp on what you can do using my library.
+Refer to the [documentation](https://anstropleuton.github.io/confer_tester) (or [header files](include/confer_tester.hpp) to get a grasp on what you can do using my library.

 # Changelog
 Refer to the [Changelog](Changelog.md) for info about changes in each version.